gSchool/ada-2-ruby-on-rails/intro-to-rails/erb-and-layout.md

 * Acts as a comment
 * Works in a CSS file
-* Places the return value of the ruby code into the HTML
+* Places the return value of the Ruby code into the HTML

 ##### !end-options